olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 1. ***Setup***
       * Start with a quantum state, usually in the form of |ψ⟩, that is an eigenstate of a unitary operator **U**.
+          * An "eigenstate" (i.e., a specific type of "eigenvector") is a type of quantum state that represents the possible results of measuring a physical quantity (like energy or momentum).
+The possible results that can be measured are known as "eigenvalues".
           * It is essential to begin this way, so that the phase accumulation in step 4 is predictable and the final measurement in step 6 is efficient.
           * Additionally, using a unitary operator is necessary to preserve information about our state.
 See the section on "Gates" in [`Python_QML_Basics`](../Python_QML_Basics) for more information.
       * The function looks like this **U**|ψ⟩ = e<sup>2πiθ</sup>|ψ⟩, where e<sup>2πiθ</sup> is the eigenvalue of |ψ⟩, **i** represents the imaginary component of the complex amplitude, and **θ** is the phase we want to estimate.